miyoko-shimura/miyoko-shimura/README.md

 🔭 Mentor at Frankfurt School Blockchain Center.
 MSc in Financial Engineering Candidate at WorldQuant University

-😄 Seeking updates on AI and blockchain, especially tokenization.

 💬 Ask me about data analysis, blockchain, digital marketing strategy.

 📫 Reach out on LinkedIn at https://www.linkedin.com/in/miyoko-shimura/